AYCHEX/aychex/README.md

 What is Aychex?
 ----------------

-Litecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Litecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Litecoin Core is the name of open source software which enables the use of this currency.
+Aychex is an experimental digital currency that enables instant payments to anyone, anywhere in the world.Aychexx is developed on Litecoin network and uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Aychex Base is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Litecoin Core software, see [https://litecoin.org](https://litecoin.org).
+For more information, as well as an immediately useable, binary version of the Aychex Base software, see [https://github.com/aychex/aychex].

 License
 -------